jurasofish/multilateration/readme.tex.md

 ## Abstract
 A single motivated individual with several hundred USD and a hobbyist level of competency in electronics and programming would be able to set up a mass surveillance system to track individual LoRa IoT devices on the scale of a small city, provided that the geography of the city is accommodating to the placement of receiving devices (e.g. surrounded by hills).

-## Locating the source of a signal transmission
+## Locating the source of a signal transmission - intuition

 When a signal is transmitted by a radio device it propagates through the atmosphere at approximately the speed of light - that is, approximately $v = 3 \text{e} 8ms^{-1}$.